Learning graphons from data: Random walks, transfer operators, and spectral clustering

 \item The Koopman operator $ \mathcal{K} \colon L_{\pi}^2 \to L_{\pi}^2 $ is defined by

 \end{enumerate} \end{definition}

 The Perron--Frobenius operator describes the evolution of probability densities.
-That is, given an initial density $ \rho $ of random walkers, the density after $ k $ steps is $ \mathcal{P}^k \rho $.
 Often one finds that $ \mathcal{P} $ and $ \mathcal{K} $ are considered as operators on $ L^1 $ and $ L^\infty $, respectively, but these operators are well-defined on the appropriately reweighted Hilbert spaces defined above \cite{KWNS18}.

 \begin{remark} Similar operators were also derived in \cite{PLC21} by considering the continuum limit of discrete- and continuous-time node-centric random walks on graphs.
 While they focus mostly on ensembles of random walkers defined by a probability density (and its evolution), we also consider individual random walks.
 This allows us to estimate transfer operators and their eigenvalues and eigenfunctions, which can then for example be used for spectral clustering, from trajectory data. \end{remark}